-- Tactical limits are set and approved by the Board and are constrained by economic capital limits.
-Tactical limits are designed so risk taken cannot exceed available financial resources.
-All tactical limit changes are reported to the UKMRC; and - Operational limits are approved by the Head of Market Risk Europe & APAC and reviewed as required by the UKMRC.
-Operational limits must always remain lower than tactical limits.
-All operational limit excesses are reported to the Conduct Committee, and all operational limit changes are reported to the UKMRC.
+- Local CRO Authority Limits are set and approved by the Board and are constrained by economic capital limits.
+Local CRO Authority Limits are designed so risk taken cannot exceed available financial resources.
+All Local CRO Authority Limit changes are reported to the UKMRC; and - Operational limits are approved by the Vice President, Market Risk UK & APAC and reviewed as required by the UKMRC.
+Operational limits must always remain lower than Local CRO Authority Limits.
+Operational limit excesses and limit changes are reported to the UKMRC.